Heliex/BOOLR/README.md

-# BOOLR - UPDATED - 1.0.6
+# BOOLR
-A digital logic simulator - [UPDATED] - 1.0.6
+A digital logic simulator

 #### How to develop on BOOLR